whusted/cmsi387/homework/csi-fs/inception_drive.md

     00001d50  19 00 00 00 1a 00 00 00  00 00 00 00 00 00 00 00  |................|
     00001d60  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|
     *
+    Here is the inode for sample_folder, my subdirectory.
     00001d80  fd 41 e8 03 00 04 00 00  19 ca 61 53 16 ca 61 53  |.A........aS..aS|
     00001d90  16 ca 61 53 00 00 00 00  e8 03 02 00 02 00 00 00  |..aS............|
     00001da0  00 00 00 00 00 00 00 00  1c 00 00 00 00 00 00 00  |................|